Model Compression vs. Adversarial Robustness: An Empirical Study on Language Models for Code: Empirical Results

 \subsection{Answering RQ2: Comparing Adversarial Robustness of Compressed and Uncompressed Models}

 Having identified the most effective compressed models based on their accuracy retention and rigorously examined the quality of the generated adversarial examples, we now investigate how well these models withstand adversarial attacks compared to their uncompressed counterparts.
-Figure \ref{HeatmapAsr} illustrates how different compression strategies affect the performance of compressed models compared to their uncompressed counterparts under adversarial attacks.
-As shown in Figure \ref{HeatmapAsr}, a general trend emerges across all tasks and models: compressed models exhibit lower robustness under adversarial attacks, as evidenced by higher \%ASR values than their uncompressed counterparts.
-This degradation is evident across all three compression strategies: pruning, quantization, and knowledge distillation, with only a few exceptions highlighted by the \textit{red} rectangle.
+Figures \ref{HeatmapAsrPR}, \ref{HeatmapAsrQT}, \ref{HeatmapAsrKD}, and \ref{HeatmapAsrCS} illustrate how different compression strategies affect the performance of compressed models compared to their uncompressed counterparts under adversarial attacks.
+As shown in these figures, a general trend emerges across all tasks and models: compressed models exhibit lower robustness under adversarial attacks, as evidenced by higher \%ASR values than their uncompressed counterparts.
+This degradation is evident across all three compression strategies: pruning, quantization, and knowledge distillation, with only exceptions highlighted by the \textit{red} rectangle.
 Notably, across all attack techniques, no compressed models demonstrate superior robustness to their uncompressed versions across all tasks.
 Furthermore, models obtained via knowledge distillation show a pronounced decline in robustness, potentially due to the loss of fine-grained decision boundaries during the distillation process.

+To further analyze these aggregate observations, we present a detailed examination of robustness outcomes across individual models, tasks, and compression techniques.
+We first examine the results for program understanding tasks, followed by the program generation task.
+This granular analysis reveals nuanced patterns and identifies areas where compression-induced vulnerabilities are most prominent.